Musophobia (How to Overcome Your Fear of Mice and Rats)

 For example, many people think they’re filthy and carry diseases such as bubonic plague.
 In reality, they’re very clean creatures (they groom as much as cats!) and while they can carry diseases, so can any other animal.

-As for bubonic plague, it was discovered the rats weren’t vectors, but fleas were.
+As for bubonic plague, it was discovered the rats weren’t vectors, but rat fleas were.
 Mass exterminations of cats led to a boom in the rat population, and fleas were everywhere due to poor hygiene practices in cities.

 See Also: How to Get Rid of a Dead Mouse Smell